ncd-io/MCP23008/Python/README.md

 This output map is a set of GPIO numbers that you would like to set as outputs.
 For example {0,1,2,3,6} would set channels 0, 1, 2, 3, and 6 as outputs.
 Any channel with a relay on it should be configured as an output.

+When you create an instance of the MCP23008 object be sure to pass it the I2C bus and an array that contains which channels you want to configure as inputs.

+Each MCP23008 supports 8 GPIO pins from 0 to 7.
+We use these GPIOs to drive the relays so if you have 4 relays, then set the first four relays as outputs.
+You can do this by passing {0, 1, 2, 3} in the kwargs.
+See the examples for more information.

 ### Publicly accessible methods
 ```cpp
 set_gpio_high(target_gpio)